-The optimal plan of care for patients with thymic malignancies should be developed before treatment, after evaluation by radiation oncologists, thoracic surgeons, medical oncologists, and diagnostic imaging specialists.
-It is critical to determine whether the mass can be surgically resected; a board-certified thoracic surgeon with a primary focus on thoracic oncology should make this decision.
-Total thymectomy and complete surgical excision of the tumor are recommended whenever possible for most resectable tumors (see Principles of Surgical Resection in the algorithm).
-10,12,19,68-70 During thymectomy, the pleural surfaces should be examined for metastases.
-To achieve a complete gross resection, removal of pleural metastases may be appropriate in some patients.
-71-73 Core needle or open biopsy is recommended for locally advanced, unresectable thymic masses.
-The cancer protocol for thymic tumors from the College of American Pathologists may be useful for assessing specimens.
-74
+The optimal plan of care for patients with thymic malignancies should be developed before treatment, after evaluation by radiation oncologists, thoracic surgeons, medical oncologists, and diagnostic imaging specialists.^{65,66} It is critical to determine whether the mass can be surgically resected; a board-certified thoracic surgeon with a primary focus on thoracic oncology should make this decision.
+Total thymectomy and complete surgical excision of the tumor are recommended whenever possible for most resectable tumors (see Principles of Surgical Resection in the algorithm).^{10,12,19,67-69} During thymectomy, the pleural surfaces should be examined for metastases.
+To achieve a complete gross resection, removal of pleural metastases may be appropriate in some patients.70-72 Core needle biopsy is recommended for locally advanced, unresectable thymic masses.
+Open biopsy may be considered if core biopsy is not feasible nor diagnostic and transpleural approach should be avoided.
+The cancer protocol for thymic tumors from the College of American Pathologists may be useful for assessing specimens.73

-Minimally invasive procedures are not routinely recommended, because only a few long-term studies are available regarding recurrence and survival.
-75-77 However, minimally invasive procedures may be considered if recommended oncologic goals can be met (as previously described) and if performed in specialized centers with surgeons with expertise in these techniques.77-81 A systematic review of 1061 patients with thymomas reported that 5-year overall survival after video-assisted thoracoscopic surgery (VATS: 83%-100% vs. open: 79%-98%) and 10-year recurrence-free survival (VATS: 89%-100% vs. open: 80%-93%) were similar in patients undergoing VATS compared to open thymectomy, although outcomes may be skewed due to selection bias.
-75 A retrospective review in 2835 patients assessed VATS thymectomy compared with sternotomy in patients with thymomas.82 The 5-year overall survival rate was 97.9% in the VATS group.
+Minimally invasive procedures are not routinely recommended, because only a few long-term studies are available regarding recurrence and survival.74-76 However, minimally invasive procedures may be considered if recommended oncologic goals can be met (as previously described) and if performed in specialized centers with surgeons with expertise in these techniques.76-80 A systematic review of 1061 patients with thymomas reported that 5-year overall survival after video-assisted thoracoscopic surgery (VATS: 83%-100% vs. open: 79%-98%) and 10-year recurrence-free survival (VATS: 89%-100% vs. open: 80%-93%) were similar in patients undergoing VATS compared to open thymectomy, although outcomes may be skewed due to selection bias.74 A retrospective review in 2835 patients assessed VATS thymectomy compared with sternotomy in patients with thymomas.81 The 5-year overall survival rate was 97.9% in the VATS group.
 The overall survival rates were not significantly different when comparing the VATs group versus the sternotomy group (P = .74).
-A meta-analysis also showed that VATS was safe and patients had similar overall survival when compared with those receiving open thymectomy.83
+A meta-analysis also showed that VATS was safe and patients had similar overall survival when compared with those receiving open thymectomy.82